Harvesting wild coral spawn slicks. Photo by Chris Doropoulos

 Compared with re-seeding just a few species, it offers the potential to capture a diverse range of species and allow the re-establishment of reef communities.

-While coral spawn naturally travels long distances between reefs, relocating wild corals would require measures to ensure the introduced corals did not harm the local population.
+While coral spawn naturally travels long distances between reefs, assisting the transfer of wild corals would require measures to ensure the introduced corals did not harm the local population.

 Image courtesy of Doropoulos et al, Testing industrial-scale coral restoration techniques: harvesting and culturing wild coral-spawn slicks.
 Frontiers in Marine Science, 2019